sourcetrait/sourcetrait_common/packages/srctrait-common-stdx/README.md

 additional permission to convey the resulting work.

-Corresponding Source for a non-source form of such a combination shall include the source code for the parts of this Program used as well as that of the covered work.
+Corresponding Source for a non-source form of such a combination shall include the source code for the parts of this Library used as well as that of the covered work.